volume-trader/QuantowerKB/general-settings/templates.md

 ![](<../.gitbook/assets/image (50).png>)

 {% hint style="success" %}
 You can **share your templates** with other VT-Terminal traders by sharing the template files with them.
-Template files can be found in “Quantower -> Settings -> Templates” folder.
+Template files can be found in “VT-Terminal -> Settings -> Templates” folder.
 {% endhint %}